beenotung/create-rpc/README.md

   Apply the new migration plan, and update the proxy.ts based on the erd.txt.

 npm run db:seed
-  Populate the database with sample data.
+  Populate the database with sample data in server/seed.ts.

 npm run build
   Builds the web project into 'dist' folder.